Skip to main content

 • Effective dose range: 500 mg twice daily

-• Studied populations: Children aged 6 months to 5 years with acute diarrhea; patients with SIBO associated with long-term PPI use
+• Studied populations: Children aged 6 months to 5 years with acute diarrhea; patients with small intestinal bacterial overgrowth associated with long-term PPI use

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-One study lacked dose and duration details, and another had a small sample size (108) and focused on a specific clinical population.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Evidence base is small (only 4 studies) — conclusions should be considered preliminary.

 Doses used in studies